|

 As the county town of Cheshire, it is often regarded as Britain's

-number of half-timbered medieval buildings which survive in its
+large number of half-timbered medieval buildings which survive

-centre.
-Of these, perhaps its unique 13th century "Rows", half-timbered
+in its centre.
+Of these, perhaps its unique 13th century "Rows",

-galleried shops on two levels, are the most distinctive examples.
+half-timbered galleried shops on two levels, are the most

-a magnificent cathedral dedicated to St Werburgh, with a 900 year
+and a magnificent cathedral dedicated to St Werburgh, with

 around its neat clean streets.
 Chester was originally settled

-Dee on which the city stands, and eventually it was to become
+River Dee on which the city stands, and eventually it was

-After the Romans abandoned Britain in the 5th century AD, and
+Romans abandoned Britain in the 5th century AD, and Chester,

-Great, had moved to Chester, driven out the Norsemen, and strengthened
+the Great, had moved to Chester, driven out the Norsemen,

-Wolf, (Hugh Lupus) as the first Earl of Chester, a title still
+Wolf, as the first Earl of Chester, a title still held by

 set about building Chester Castle to secure his title against